juandanceswild/bittrexBot/README.md

 -- The waves directory, in this case, contains the botConfig.json

+## Utilities
+Bots run without your intervention.
+It is recommended that you have a means to track your trades ergo, track the trades the bot is making for you.
+That is the same for this bot as well as any other bots you may try.

+I track my trades using [CryptoNotify](http://cryptonotify.com).
+This tool can be setup to email executed trades or, as I prefer, send a message to a Slack channel.

 ## Donations

 If this bot helped you out and you want to show your appreciation, feel free to donate some btc to '1D3adR2c3M4Ne9YmmNxKrfcG3SPebcZWJd'